AutoGAN-based Dimension Reduction for Privacy Preservation: Related Work

-\textbf{Non-Cryptographic approach:} Differential Privacy (DP) \cite{Dwork2006} adds noise to prevent membership inference attack by providing a tool as follows.
-A mechanism M satisfies $\epsilon$-differential privacy if for any two neighbor databases $D$ and $D'$ which differ by at most one element and any subset S of the output space of M satisfies $ Pr[M(D) \in S] \leq e^{\epsilon} .Pr[M(D') \in S] $.
-The similarity of query outputs (whether or not a certain record is included in the dataset) protects a member information from membership inference attack.
-The \textit{similarity} is guaranteed by the parameter $\epsilon$ in a mechanism in which the smaller $\epsilon$ provides a better level of privacy preservation.\cite{Chaudhuri}, \cite{Zhang2012} propose methods to guarantee $\epsilon$-differential privacy by adding noise to outcome of the weights $w^*= w + \eta$, where $\eta$ drawn from Laplacian distribution and adding noise to the objective function of logistic regression or linear regression models. \cite{Phan2016}, \cite{Abadi2016} satisfy differential privacy by adding noise to the objective function while training a deep neural network using stochastic gradient descent as the optimization algorithm.
-There are also existing works proposing differential privacy dimension reduction.
-Dimension reduction is an important process before data goes through machine learning algorithm.
-Hence, one can guarantee $\epsilon$-differential privacy by perturbing dimension reduction outcome.
+In addition, there are existing works proposing differential privacy dimension reduction.
+One can guarantee $\epsilon$-differential privacy by perturbing dimension reduction outcome.
 Principal component analysis (PCA) whose output is a set of eigenvectors is a popular method in dimension reduction.
 The original data is then represented by its projection on those eigenvectors, which keeps the largest variance of the data.
 One can reduce the data dimension by eliminating insignificant eigenvectors which contain less variance, and apply noise on the outcome to achieve differential privacy\cite{XiaoqianJiangZhanglongJiShuangWangNomanMohammedSamuelCheng2013}.
 However, the downside of these methods is that they are designed for specific mechanisms and datasets and not working well with the others.
 For example, record-level differential privacy is not effectively used with image dataset as shown in \cite{Hitaj2017}.
 Also, the amount of added noise is accumulative based on the number of queries so that this approach usually leads to low accuracy results with a high number of queries.

-\section{Preliminaries}
+Similar to our work, Generative Adversarial Privacy (GAP) \cite{GAP} is a perturbation method utilizing the minimax algorithm of Generative Adversarial Nets to preserve privacy and to keep utility of image datasets.
+GAP perturbs data within a specific $l_2$ distance constraint between original and perturbed data to distort private class labels and at the same time preserve non-private class labels.
+However, it does not protect the images themselves, and an adversary can visually infer private label (e.g., identity) from images.
+In contrast, our method protects an image by compressing it into a few dimension vector and then transferring without clearly exposing the original image.

+\subsection{Preliminaries}